ameistad/haloy/README.md

 ## How Rollbacks Work

 Haloy provides robust rollback capabilities, allowing you to revert your application to a previous, stable state.
 This is achieved by leveraging historical Docker images and stored application configurations.

-### Deployment History
-Whenever a new application is successfully deployed, Haloy performs the following actions:

-1.  **Image Tagging**: The Docker image used for the deployment is tagged with a unique `deployment-id`.
-This ID is a timestamp in `YYYYMMDDHHMMSS` format (e.g., `20250615214304`), ensuring chronological order and uniqueness.
-For example, an image `my-app:latest` deployed at a specific time might also be tagged as `my-app:20250615214304`.
-2.  **Configuration Snapshot**: A snapshot of the application's configuration (`AppConfig`) at the time of deployment is saved to a history folder, named after the `deployment-id` (e.g., `~/.config/haloy/history/20250615214304.yml`).
-This ensures that not only the image but also the exact configuration (domains, environment variables, health checks, etc.) from that specific deployment is preserved.
-3.  **Automatic Cleanup**: To prevent excessive disk usage, Haloy automatically prunes old deployment history, keeping only the most recent `N` deployments as configured by `deploymentsToKeep` (default: 5).
-Similarly, old Docker image tags (excluding `:latest` and those in use by running containers) are removed for images associated with older deployments.

 ### Performing a Rollback
 To initiate a rollback, you use the `haloy rollback` command.